About Kimono - Traditional Japanese Clothes

 Kimono isn't sporty and how to wear is complicated.

-Obi is an important partner of kimono.
+Obi is an important partner of kimono, so it is also expensive.

 Obi is a wide and colorful long cloth.